 Time and date information received by DSL, and from whom.
-Any advice sought by DSL (date, time, name, role, organisation and advice given).
+Any advice sought by DSL (date, time, name, role, organisation, and advice given).
 Action taken (referral to MASH/children's social care/monitoring advice given to appropriate staff/EHAF etc. with reasons.
 Note time, date, names, who information shared with and when etc. Parent's informed Y/N and reasons.
 Outcome Record names of individuals/agencies who have given information regarding outcome of any referral (if made).
 Where can additional information regarding child/incident be found (e.g. Pupil file, serious incident book)?
 Should a concern/ confidential file be commenced if there is not already one?
 Why?
-Signed Printed Name
+Linked to sexual violence/sexual harassment?
+If so, then copy needed for blue folder and the safeguarding files (locked cupboard in office) Signed Printed Name